UBC-DSCI/reproducible-and-trustworthy-workflows-for-data-science/materials/_build/html/_sources/materials/lectures/02-version-control-1.md

 1. Make your own copy of [this GitHub repository](https://github.com/ttimbers/sqrt) by clicking the green "Use this template" button.
 And then clone your copy of the repository to your computer.

-2. Create a new branch named `better_error_msg` in the local repository using the JupyterLab Git extension.
+2. Create a new branch named `better_error_msg` in the local repository using Git.

 3. On that branch, fix the `sqrt.py` so that if you run this script with a negative number as an argument you do not get an difficult to understand error, but instead throw a helpful exception informing the user that the number should be positive.
 Fix to add to `sqrt.py`: